Compare

 The answer is simple: developer flexibility directly impacts how adaptable and customisable your tools become.

-When platforms like Speckle offer a wide range of SDKs, developers can build more tailored solutions that meet the specific needs of your project.
+When platforms like Speckle offer a wide range of SDKs, developers can build more tailored solutions that meet the specific needs of their project.
 The more flexibility developers have, the better and more accessible the end solutions will be for you, as a non-developer, to use and benefit from.

 Speckle vs Autodesk Data Exchange: Model Federation

-BIM Collaborate offers model federation, but only for Autodesk Docs—and crucially, not for data exchanges.
+BIM Collaborate offers model federation, but only for Autodesk Docs and crucially, not for data exchanges.

 Moreover, it’s yet another cost added to Autodesk’s ecosystem, further complicating the management and access of project data.